-Most popular, big name publications or blog aggregators like Medium have a trending section.
-If they serve a similar target market, hop over and get inspired from their popular blogs.
+Most popular, big-name publications or blog aggregators like Medium have a trending section.
+If they serve a similar target market, hop over and get inspired by their popular blogs.

 Eg: Reese Witherspoon’s phenomenal address ‘Ambition is not a dirty word’ was the perfect time to write posts on ambition.